-Research in the SAO Radio and Geoastronomy Division includes studies of a wide range of astrophysical phenomena.
-Division staff operate the Submillimeter Array (SMA), an eight-element interferometer used for high-resolution observations of celestial objects at submillimeter wavelengths.
+Research in the SAO Radio and Geoastronomy Division includes investigations of a wide range of astrophysical phenomena and the development of new technologies.
+Division staff operate the Submillimeter Array (SMA), an eight-element interferometer sited on Mauna Kea, Hawaii for high-resolution observations of celestial objects at submillimeter wavelengths.
 Other facilities include a small millimeter wavelength telescope dedicated to mapping emission from molecular clouds in the Milky Way.
-Astronomical observations are also carried out with major national and international radio telescopes, including the Atacama Large Millimeter/submillimeter Array, the NRAO Very Large Array and Very Long Baseline Array, the IRAM 30-m Telescope and Plateau de Bure interferometer, and the South Pole Telescope.
-Astronomical research programs involve investigations of the structure of the Milky Way, the evolution of galaxies, the formation of stars, the formation of planets in circumstellar disks, the physics and chemistry of the interstellar medium, circumstellar and interstellar masers, planetary and cometary atmospheres, and the epoch of reionization.
-In addition, Division astronomers are leading the development of the Event Horizon Telescope, to directly image the immediateenvironment of a black hole, taking advantage of technological advances in very long baseline interferometry at millimeter wavelengths
+Astronomical observations are also carried out with major national and international radio telescopes, including the Atacama Large Millimeter/submillimeter Array, the NRAO Very Large Array and Very Long Baseline Array, the IRAM 30-m Telescope and NOEMA interferometer, and the South Pole Telescope.
+Astronomical research programs involve the cosmic microwave background, the epoch of reionization, the evolution of galaxies over cosmic time, the structure of the Milky Way, the formation of stars, the formation of planets in circumstellar disks, the physics and chemistry of the interstellar medium, interstellar masers, and the planets and comets in our Solar System.
+In addition, Division astronomers are leading the development of the Event Horizon Telescope, to directly image the immediate environment of a black hole, taking advantage of technological advances in very long baseline interferometry at millimeter and submillimeter wavelengths and digital signal processing.

 ANDREWS, Sean M., Astrophysicist.
 B.A.
 (1997) Northwestern University; M.S.
 (2003), Ph.D.
 (2007) University of Hawaii.
 Research specialties: circumstellar disks, planet formation, aperture synthesis observations, radiative transfer modeling.
+Contact: SAndrews@cfa.harvard.edu

 BLUNDELL, Raymond, Director, Submillimeter Array.
 B.S.
 (1974), Ph.D.
 (1980) University of Leeds.
 Research specialties: Millimeter-wave and submillimeter-wave techniques and instrumentation for radio-astronomy; THz spectral line astronomy.
+Contact: RBlundell@cfa.harvard.edu